bolt/docs/docs/console-command/introduction.md

 ```

-### Adding your own Nut command
+### Adding your own Console command

-Bolt enables you to extend Nut, and add your own command, via a Bolt extension,
+Bolt enables you to extend Console, and add your own command, via a Bolt extension,
-see the [Nut Console Commands][nut-extension] section of the extension
+see the [Console Console Commands][Console-extension] section of the extension
 documentation for more information.

 [console]: http://symfony.com/doc/2.8/components/console.html
-[nut-extension]: ../extensions/intermediate/nut-commands
+[Console-extension]: ../extensions/intermediate/Console-commands